Bira/octopus-carnival/_drafts/condensing-hells-rebels-02.md

 Personally, I'm not a big fan of underwater dungeon crawling, so I'm going to cut the delve into the flooded level.
-There is just the one skum encounter in the first flooded room, and after that's dealt with (possibly via tossing explosives into the water) you can narrate the exploration of the empty level and the rescue of the sea elves as a "cutscene".
+There is just the one skum encounter in the first flooded room, and after that's dealt with (possibly via tossing explosives into the water) you can handle exploration of the level and rescue of the elves via narrative play.
 Everything else remains as it is.

 For even more condensation, remove the cultists entirely and beef up the numbers and power of the undead in the haunted sublevel to compensate.
 We want to